krithikaak05/campaignpulse/README.md

 ## 📌 Deployment Note

 CampaignPulse is designed as a fully self contained, locally orchestrated pipeline.
-Airflow, dbt, and the BigQuery connection all run within Docker on the local machine, authenticated via Application Default Credentials rather than a downloaded key file.
+Airflow, dbt, and the BigQuery connection all run within Docker on the local machine, authenticated via Application Default Credentials.

 To run the project, clone the repository, authenticate with `gcloud auth application-default login`, and start the stack with `docker compose up airflow-init && docker compose up`.
 Once running, Airflow is accessible at `localhost:8080`.